Code-Institute-Submissions/svickery-lakkafurniture/README.md

 * A contact page to directly message the website owners.
 * A comments section for each blog post.
 * Could be expanded to include more e-commerce items.
+* Better logic to differentiate between members and super users.

 ## Technologies Used